dfelinto/blender-manual/manual/modeling/meshes/selecting.rst

 (De)select All :kbd:`A`
    Select all or none of the mesh components.
 Invert Selection :kbd:`ctrl-I`
-   Selects all components that are not selected, and deselect currently selected components.
+   Selects all geometry that are not selected, and deselect currently selected components.
 Select Random
    Selects a random group of vertices, edges, or faces, based on a percentage value.
 Checker Deselect